Shaleth13/ethical-ai-banking/README.md

-# Ethical AI Credit Decision Demo
+# Ethical AI in Banking - Building Trust and Transparency

 Simple demo of a credit approval system with three views: